The English Department sponsors different contests and recognizes students with prizes and awards. Please learn more about our department's awards:

 John Wooten Prize

-The English Department sponsors an annual essay contest for HE217 and HE218 courses, named in memory and honor of Professor John Wooten, a longtime member of the faculty and devoted teacher of these two courses.
+The English Department sponsors an annual essay contest for the student who writes the best essay in any of the gateway courses.
+The award was established in memory of Professor John Wooten, a longtime member of the faculty and devoted teacher.
 First prize is $200.

 Michael Jasperson Playwriting Award